◄ PAGE 11 PAGE 13 ►

 🚀 LAUNCH SAND-PATH APP

-*Note: The CNC machine and the ESP32 must be connected to the same Wi-Fi network for the wireless transmission to work.
+*Note: The CNC machine and the laptop must be connected to the same Wi-Fi network for the wireless transmission to work.

 02. THE APP INTERFACE (UI/UX)

-Instead of relying on clunky desktop software, I wanted a modern, accessible solution.
+Instead of relying on clunky desktop software or installing dependencies, I wanted a modern, accessible, and frictionless solution.
 I built a Client-Side Web Application using HTML, CSS, and Vanilla JavaScript.

-The interface allows users to upload a PNG/JPG, adjust the contrast threshold via a slider, and preview the trajectory path.
-The core challenge was using the HTML5 <canvas> API to read the raw pixel data arrays and identify the dark paths that the magnet should follow.
+The interface allows users to upload a PNG/JPG file, adjust the contrast threshold via a slider (to define what is considered a "drawing path"), and preview the trajectory.
+The core technical achievement here is using the HTML5 <canvas> API to read the raw pixel data arrays directly in the browser.
+By extracting the RGBA values of each pixel, the script identifies the dark paths that the physical magnet should follow, translating digital pixels into a virtual coordinate map without needing any backend server processing.

 App Interface Screenshot